MauritzOnline/WebFrameworkPHP/README.md

 ## Handling Bearer tokens

-You can use the provided `auth()` method to parse for a Bearer token.
+You can use the provided `parse_auth()` method to parse for a Bearer token.
 If a valid Authorization HTTP header is found and the parsing is successful then the token will be added to `request->token`.
 If no valid token can be found then `request->token` will be `null`.

 **Example:**